-In addition to appearing on various radio and television programs, my work has been featured in publications including: The San Francisco Chronicle, Inside Higher Ed, Vox, Slate, Vice News, Bustle, Romper, The Chronicle of Higher Education, USA Today, and The Christian Science Monitor.
+In addition to appearing on various radio and television programs, my work has been featured in numerous national publications including: MSN, Real Simple, USA Today, US News & World Report, Cosmopolitan, Martha Stewart Weddings, Brides, Elite Daily, Utne Reader, The Washington Post, The San Francisco Chronicle, The Atlanta Journal-Constitution, TODAY, Bankrate, Vox, Slate, Vice News, Huffington Post, Bustle, Romper, The Chronicle of Higher Education, and The Christian Science Monitor.

 I have done domestic violence work in four states and have spoken widely on abuser/survivor dynamics.
 I am a sought after speaker on a variety of social issues.
 I worked as a counselor and clinical supervisor at the first battering intervention program in the United States.
 I have also served as an expert consultant for attorneys in cases of domestic violence, sexual assault and sexual harassment.

 I am trained in mindfulness and healing work, and I facilitate Deep River workshops.

 Prior to arriving at USCB, I taught at Harvard University, University of Connecticut-Storrs, Connecticut College, University of Massachusetts-Boston and Regis College.